Enjoy NYC with these free things to see and do.

 Did you see my post about our recent whirlwind of a trip to New York City?
 We had so much fun in the big apple!
 I fell in love with all of the beautiful buildings and delicious food.
 We tried to keep costs low and were still able to find plenty of fun activities to do.
-During all of my research and planning I just couldn’t believe how many completely FREE things there are to do in NYC.
+During all of my research and planning I just couldn’t believe how many completely FREE things to do in New York City.
 I’m sharing a few of those ideas with you today!

 20 Free Things to Do While in NYC

 Explore a City Park

 You could literally spend DAYS in Central Park.
 There is SO much to see and do!
 We loved wandering around watching the performers and enjoying the beauty.
 Be sure to visit The Mall, Belvedere Castle and Bethesda Fountain.

 The High Line is a beautiful elevated park.
 It was made from an old railroad no longer in use.
 The High Line provides a miles of walking paths and gardens.